 "Hypervisors have been a catalyst for datacenter transformation," says Gary Chen, research manager for IDC's Enterprise Virtualization Software program.
 "When organizations are deploying virtualization, they must consider that this is not just a server issue; virtualization will change the way everything in the datacenter works and requires a holistic, end-to-end approach.
 Nonetheless, it is an essential part of the cloud of the future."

-Cloud system software, Hybrid clouds, Hypervisors, IT Buyer, Infrastructure and platform clouds, Infrastructure as a service, Networking virtualization, Platform as a service, Public cloud services, Server virtualization, System and network management software, Virtual machine software, Virtualization
+Cloud strategies, Cloud system software, Hypervisors, Infrastructure and platform clouds, Infrastructure as a service, Networking virtualization, Platform as a service, Public cloud services, Server virtualization, System and network management software, Technology buyer, Virtual machine software, Virtualization